CFA® Derivative Investments

 Copyright © UWorld.
 All rights reserved.

-What is the CFA Level 2 Derivative Investments topic?
+What to Expect in CFA Level 2 Derivative Investments?

 Exam Weighting

-The CFA Level 2 Derivative Investments topic has a weight of 5-10% which implies that around 4-9 out of 88 CFA Level 2 exam questions focus on this topic.
+The CFA Level 2 Derivative Investments topic has an exam weight of 5-10% which implies that around 4-8 questions or 1 – 2 items sets will focus on this topic.

 Topic Weight | No. of Readings | No. of Formulas | No. of Questions |